Tuesday, 24 January 2023

 Banashankari Amma Temple / Vanashankari Amma Temple, Cholachagudda, Badami, Bagalkot District, Karnataka.

-The visit to this Banashankari Amma Temple near Badami was a part of “Hampi, Badami, Pattadakal, Mahakuta and Aihole temples Heritage visit” organized by வரலாறு விரும்பிகள் சங்கம் Varalaru Virumbigal Sangam – VVS and எண்திசை வரலாற்று மரபுநடைக்குழு, between 24th December to 28th December 2022.
-Even-though it was not planned earlier, thanks to the organisers for including this in our temples Visit.
-I extend my sincere thanks to the organizers Mrs Radha and Mrs Nithya Senthil Kumar and Mr Senthil Kumar.
+The visit to this Banashankari Amma Temple near Badami was a part of the “Hampi, Badami, Pattadakal, Mahakuta and Aihole temples Heritage visit” organized by வரலாறு விரும்பிகள் சங்கம் Varalaru Virumbigal Sangam – VVS and எண்திசை வரலாற்று மரபுநடைக்குழு, between 24th December to 28th December 2022.
+Even though it was not planned earlier, thanks to the organizers for including this in our temple Visit.
+I extend my sincere thanks to the organizers Mrs. Radha Mrs. Nithya Senthil Kumar and Mr Senthil Kumar.

 PC - Web site

 The Banashankari Amma Temple is inside the Tilakaaranya forest.
-The presiding deity Banashankari is also called as Shakambhari in Kannada, an incarnation of Ma Parvati.
-There are statues of Bhima, Bhramari, Shatakshi and Ganesha along with mother in this temple.
-3 Deepa Sthambas are after the entrance mandapam and another deepa Sthambam is on the Guard building.
+The presiding deity Banashankari is also called Shakambhari in Kannada, an incarnation of Ma Parvati.
+There are statues of Bhima, Bhramari, Shatakshi, and Ganesha along with Mother in this temple.
+3 Deepa Sthambas are after the entrance mandapam and another Deepasthambam is on the Guard building.
 These Deepa Sthambas are used once to lit with oil lamps for lighting inside and around the temple.

 PC - FB